Abd-Codes/Abd-Codes/README.md

 - 👋 Hi, I’m @Abd-Codes
-- 👀 I’m a Web Developer
+- 💻 I’m a Front-End Developer
-- 🌱 I’m currently learning Mobile app development
+- 🖥️ I’m a Computer Science Student
 - 📫 How to reach me ...
+- 🔗 abdullahfiaz.netlify.com

 <!---
 Abd-Codes/Abd-Codes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.